KimSien/document/themes/offical_work_tools.md

 - 0 xampp (for php7.0)
 - 1 vs code for php
 - 2 setting vs code for css
+- 3 setting vs code for js

+- 4 other node. resource compression

 - 0 -1 for php